 Under Bill Clinton’s presidency, environmental justice became government policy.
 The administration adopted new policies designed to prevent discrimination in federally funded programs dealing with environmental issues.

-Environmentalism and Environmental Justice
+Environmentalism and environmental justice

 To achieve its goal, the environmental justice movement leans on the philosophy and work of environmentalism in bringing to the forefront how the destruction of the environment and living close to toxic waste sites or industrial facilities adversely impacts humans, particularly people of color, according to the Internet Encyclopedia of Philosophy (IEP).